More than Depression: Understanding Shame Based Depression

-Shame is an inhibitory emotion, along with guilt and anxiety.
-Inhibitory emotions prevent people from experiencing core emotions, like joy or anger.
-Sometimes inhibitory emotions can be good.
 A healthy amount of shame or guilt may provide helpful filters that prevent us from doing not-so-great things, like saying everything that’s on our minds, or failing to give up a bus seat to the elderly.
 But toxic shame, or shame based depression, means that the inhibitory emotion, shame, has taken over your ability to feel almost anything at all.
 It alienates you from your inner self.

 What are some characteristics of shame based depression?

 Shame based depression, of course, takes many forms, but if you’re trying to see if you or someone you care about may be suffering from this form of mental illness, these signs may be helpful to consider:

 - You feel that you aren’t worthy of being happy, and purposefully undermine your happiness because you’ve convinced yourself you’re undeserving.

 - You apologize for things that are not your fault and blame yourself for things you cannot control.

 - You feel ashamed of being depressed because you feel you are a burden.

 - You experience “shame anxiety.”

 - Your feelings of shame last a long time and have a tendency to spiral into feelings of despair or hopelessness.